 Degradable plastic mulch has been in development for decades.
 Some of the first commercialized products were photodegradable, and would break down when exposed to light.
 Many growers who used these products reported uneven and incomplete breakdown, particularly after tillage buried the plastic fragments at the end of the season.
 However, degradable mulches prepared from biodegradable polymers now exist.
 They are designed to be tilled into the soil after their service life, after which they will undergo aerobic biodegradation by soil microorganisms, producing CO2, water, and microbial biomass.

 The most widely available and studied biodegradable polymer is Mater-Bi, made in Italy by Novamont.
-Some mulches that use this polymer are Bio360 and BioTelo (Dubois Agrinovations) and BioAgri (BioBag Americas).
-Mater-Bi is made primarily from starches, cellulose, vegetable oils plus proprietary biodegradable complexing agents derived from renewable, synthetic, or mixed sources.
+Some mulches that use this polymer are Bio360 (Dubois Agrinovations) and BioAgri (BioBag Americas).
+Mater-Bi is made primarily from starches, vegetable oils plus proprietary biodegradable organic co-polyesters derived from renewable, synthetic, or mixed sources.
 While Bio360 mulch is approved for use on European organic farms, at this time no biodegradable plastic mulch is approved for use on USDA-certified organic farms.
-This is because currently available biodegradable plastic mulches have a maximum 25% biobased content while one of the requirements of National Organic Program is that the mulch must be completely biobased.
-Further, most commercially available biodegradable plastic mulches are produced through fermentation using genetically modified yeast and bacteria for increased productivity, and that is not allowed in US organic agriculture.
+This is because currently available biodegradable plastic mulches have a maximum 50% biobased content while one of the requirements of National Organic Program is that the mulch must be completely biobased.
+Further, most commercially available biodegradable plastic mulches are produced with chemicals derived by fermentation.
+In this process, genetically modified yeast and bacteria are used for increased productivity.
+GMO processes are not allowed in US organic agriculture.
 US organic regulations do allow the use of synthetic (polyethene) mulches, but they must be removed from the soil at the end of the growing season.

-Biodegradable mulches can range from 2-3 times the cost of standard black plastic, but end-of-season labor and disposal costs are avoided.
-The mulch is thinner (it comes in 0.5-0.8 mil thicknesses) than typical black polyethylene (1.25 mil), and when starting to lay the plastic, extra care is required to prevent tears.
+Biodegradable mulches initially cost about two times more than standard black plastic, but end-of-season labor and disposal costs are avoided.
+The mulch is thinner (it comes in 0.5-0.8 mil thicknesses) than typical black polyethylene (1-1.25 mil), and when starting to lay the plastic, extra care is required to prevent tears.
 When laying mulch, do not stretch as tightly as you normally would with black plastic.
 Applying in early morning when temperatures are cooler can help.
 The mulch starts to break down more quickly when stretched.
 Apply right before planting because the mulch will start to break down as soon as it makes soil contact.
 Buy what you need each year – do not try to store biodegradable mulch.
 The mulch can start to break down in storage, particularly if storage conditions are moist and/or warm.
 Store the mulch upright, on ends of rolls.
 The mulch can start to degrade or stick together under pressure of its own weight.
 Biodegradable plastic mulches undergo degradation even under ideal storage conditions and may perform best if deployed within 2 years of their receipt date.

 WeedGuardPlus (Sunshine Paper Co.) is a brown paper mulch with soil-cooling properties.
 It is OMRI listed and is effective under low rainfall and low wind conditions.
 WeedGuardPlus is also effective in controlling nutsedge unlike polyethylene and biodegradable plastic mulches.
 However, it is more expensive than biodegradable plastic mulch.